BulkiestPizza/Notes/Ancient History/Term 2/Julia Agrippina.md

 Implicit
 1. Agrippina killed Junius Silanus under Nero's reign
-2. Nero Was unaware of his mothers power grpabs,
+2. Nero Was unaware of his mothers power grabs, potentially hinting that she wants to overthrow him.
+3. Agrippina was paranoid and tactical because of the murder of Lucius Silanus